 The dimensions indicated above are what the State of NC has found yields a reasonable flow of condensate from the AHU to a drainline.
 If these dimensions are not adhered to, there may be problems.
-The implication is that the condensate may or may not drain properly and that a water seal may not be achieved in the trap (as it presently exists) and that air from the outside or whatever outpour the condensate line connects to could be drawn into the AHU and this could result in either sewer gases or raw outside air being drawn into the AHU and passed into the house through the ductwork, which could potentially cause undesirable environmental growth and excessive humidity and unwanted condensation in the HVAC system components.
+The implication is that the condensate may or may not drain properly and that a water seal may not be achieved in the trap (as it presently exists) a outside or whatever outpour the condensate line connects to could be drawn into the AHU and this could result in either outside air being drawn into the AHU and passed into the house through the ductwork, which could potentially cause und growth and excessive humidity and unwanted condensation in the HVAC system components.